qcc4cp/qcc/README.md

 Kevin Crook, Univ. of CA, Berkeley, for feedback and discussion of the Chinese Remainder Theorem.
 [Moez A. AbdelGawad](http://eng.staff.alexu.edu.eg/~moez/), Alexandria University, Egypt, for suggesting Windows and SageMath ports.
 Stefanie Scherzinger, Universitaet Passau, for corrections and suggesting Docker.
+Abdolhamid Pourghazi and Stefan Klessinger for providing and maintaining the Dockerfile.